decentralized-identity/keri/agenda.md

 ## Agenda 23 Feb

 Use Case hour
-- Guest lawyer to help with GDPR appendix to spec?
+- Guest solicitor Alex Tweeddale (Spherity GmbH) will be here to discuss GDPR appendix/KID for the spec
+- WG Charter - final edits requested (minor enough to do on the call) --> DocuSign this week?

 Tech Talk hour
 - Interop testing (*cough, cough*)